CircaVictor/actblue-analysis-1378435/README.md

 # README

-This repository contains curated bulk data and sample analysis provided by Circa Victor.
+This repository contains curated bulk data and sample analysis provided by [Circa Victor](https://circavictor.com).
+Please feel free to share and use this information as you see fit.
+All we ask is that you please cite us in your investigative reporting.
+Looking for more?
+Email us at [team@circavictor.com](mailto:team@circavictor.com).

 ## By the Numbers